 We all know that farming is learning.
 As we really start to expand our farm this next summer I will be sharing all my learning lessons here with you.
 In fact, we brought home our mini pig Bently last week.

 So never stop learning.
-Allow the process to change you, open you up for what’s already been laid out for you.
+Allow the process to change you, open you up to what’s already been laid out for you.
 Be humbled by the process.

 The greatness God wants for you.